komouro/voice-rehab-ml-classification/README.md

 2. **Data Preprocessing**: The dataset was cleaned, scaled and split into training and testing sets to ensure fair evaluation of the models.

 3. **Model Selection**: A diverse set of machine learning models was explored to classify voice rehabilitation success.
-Our selection was driven by a combination of model interpretability, performance, and their ability to handle different data structures and distributions.
+Our selection was driven by a combination of model interpretability, performance and their ability to handle different data structures and distributions.

 4. **Hyperparameter Tuning**: We conducted a comprehensive grid search for each model to fine-tune hyperparameters and optimize performance.
 The goal was to improve metrics such as accuracy and F1 score.